OppoTrain/.github/profile/README.md

-## Hi there welcome to Opportrain chatbot 👋
+## Hi there welcome to the Opportrain chatbot 👋

-### The main question that this innovation seeks to explore is: Can chatbots that integrate AI be used to guide students in internship opportunities in Palestine, assisting them in finding and applying for internships in the area??
+### The main question that this innovation seeks to explore is: Can chatbots that integrate AI be effective in assisting students in finding and applying for internships in the area of Palestine??

 ### General objectives